BoilerMake/bm-app/README.md

 # new-backend
-Ideal way to structure handlers:
-- Validate input
-- Query/update some data
-- Return a response

 ## Why dependency inject into server?
-For one it makes mocking things much easier, because you can just create your own server instance and test that with more granularity.
+For one it makes mock testing things much easier, because you can just create your own server instance and test that with more granularity.
 See [How I write Go HTTP services after seven years](https://medium.com/statuscode/how-i-write-go-http-services-after-seven-years-37c208122831) for more info on that.

 ## Current structure of backend
 - One route ("/") sends the entire react app (~1.5 MB!!)